 - Derzhavnyi arkhiv Kharkivskoi oblasti

-The history of the State Archives of Kharkiv Region began from 1880, the date of foundation of the Kharkiv Historical Archives by the members of the Historical and Philological Association of Kharkiv University.
-In 1920 it was changed into the Central Historical Archives attached to Kharkiv governorate national educational committee; for the first time the Archives has got the position of state archive.
+The history of the State Archives of Kharkiv Oblast began from 1880, the date of foundation of the Kharkiv Historical Archives by the members of the Historical and Philological Association of Kharkiv University.
+In 1920 it was changed into the Central Historical Archives attached to Kharkiv guberniya national educational committee; for the first time the Archives has got the position of state archive.
 In November, 1926 was created the Kharkiv Territorial Historical Archives, in 1932 it was renamed the Kharkiv Oblast Historical Archives, and in 1941 it obtained the name of the State Archives of Kharkiv Oblast.
 During the World War II the archival holdings were evacuated to the town of Zlatoust.
 In 1958 the archives were again renamed the Kharkiv Oblast State Archives, and since 1980 it bears the name of the State Archives of Kharkiv Oblast.
 Since 1988, the State Archives of Kharkiv Oblast submits to the Kharkiv local administration and the State Archival Service of Ukraine.
 According to the Decree of the Presidium of the Supreme Council of Ukraine from August 27, 1991, the Archive of the Kharkiv Oblast Committee of the Communist Party of Ukraine was liquidated and its holdings constituted a section of the State Archive.

 Mandates/Sources of Authority

 Nowadays, The State Archive of Kharkiv Oblast works on the ground of the Law about the National Archival Holdings and Archival Institutions, News of the Supreme Council of Ukraine (Vidomosti Verkhovnoi Rady Ukrainy), No 15/1994 with later changes.